MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 - The Dynamics 365 Guides PC app does not support guest access.

-- A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## Restrict guests from searching when making calls in Dynamics 365 Guides

 Some organizations might want to restrict guest access to prevent guests from starting a chat or a call by searching for a user in the directory.
 This restriction is controlled in the **External collaboration settings** section of the Azure Active Directory admin center.
 For details, see [Restrict guest access permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/enterprise-users/users-restrict-guest-permissions).